mpdf/mpdf.github.io/reference/mpdf-variables/overview.md

     </tbody>
 </table>

+Notes:

-[1] Variables with scope marked as <span class="smallblock">DOCUMENT</span> should only be set once at the beginning of the document.
+[^1]: Variables with scope marked as <span class="smallblock">DOCUMENT</span> should only be set once at the beginning of
+      the document.
 All others can be changed during the course of creating the document.